 Our Swiss Cellier Family

-This is the web page of the Cellier family.
-Please visit often for updates and expanded content.
+Please visit often for updates and evolving content.

 The Swiss Cellier, ancestors and present-day, have not been a populous lot.
 This graph shows the known (world) population of Swiss Cellier from 1500 through 2010:

 This graph was drawn using GenealogyJ to numerically analyze the ged file.